Schedule online in just a few clicks.

 Not sure where to start?
 We have a few ideas.

 Buy an annual supply of contact lenses.
 Contact lenses have a lot that puts them in the plus column: They move with your eye, offer a natural field of view, and won’t fog up in the cold.

 Even if you love your glasses, contact lenses are nice to have on hand to wear during workouts or for special occasions.

 Upgrade your sunglasses.
 Sunglasses aren’t just a fashion accessory—they’re vital to eye health.
 That’s because the sun’s ultraviolet rays don’t just burn your skin; they can also damage your eyes, says Deanna Paul-Blanc, O.D., a Nashville–based optometrist located inside an America’s Best Contacts & Eyeglasses.

 And don’t think you’re safe just because it’s winter, either.
 You may not get sunburned as easily, but snow reflects up to 80% of the sun’s harmful UV rays.
 Plus, sunglasses help create an extra barrier against dry winter air and harsh winds.

-Pick up a pair of 100% UV protection sunglasses, available in several styles starting at $59.95, at America’s Best.
-Add single-vision prescription plastic lenses with UV, tint, and scratch protection for $50—bringing the total to just $109.95.
+Pick up a pair of 100% UV protection sunglasses, available in several styles starting at $69.95, at America’s Best.
+You can also add single-vision prescription plastic lenses with UV, tint, and scratch protection.

 Switch your child’s prescription lenses to Transitions®.
 For younger patients, Transitions® lenses, which automatically darken when exposed to sunlight, are a great option, says optometrist Elizabeth Walsh Czirr, O.D., with Nashville Regional Eye Care, located inside an America’s Best in Kingsport, Tenn.